Todd Spitzer: California State Assembly

 In 2002, Spitzer ran for a seat in the California State Assembly to represent the 71st assembly district.
 He was challenged by the Democratic candidate Bea Foster, a teacher from Santa Ana.
 After defeating Foster in the election, Spitzer was sworn into the State Assembly on December 2, 2002.

-As an assemblyman, Spitzer served on the judiciary and public safety committees and was a proponent for stronger legislation against sex offenders.
-In April 2004, he co-wrote Megan's Law for tougher penalties for people convicted of sex offenses and co-wrote legislation to publish the registered sex offenders database on the Internet.
+As an assemblyman, Spitzer served on the judiciary and public safety committees.
+In April 2004, he co-wrote Megan's Law to publish the registered sex offenders database on the Internet.

 Spitzer was re-elected to the State Assembly in November 2004, defeating Bea Foster again with a vote margin of 69.1% to 30.9%.
-In 2006, Spitzer served as co-chair of the High Risk Sex Offender Task Force, formed by Governor Arnold Schwarzenegger to review the law vcs governing the monitoring of high risk sex offenders living in California.
+In 2006, Spitzer served as co-chair of the High Risk Sex Offender Task Force, formed by Governor Arnold Schwarzenegger to review the law governing the monitoring of high risk sex offenders living in California.
 He also advocated for the passage of Proposition 83, a law against sexual predators based on Jessica's Law.
 He also helped write Marsy's Law, an amendment to the state's constitution to expand the legal rights of victims of crime which was passed in 2008.
 He served as spokesperson and campaign manager for the initiative to pass the amendment.
 Spitzer later served as legal affairs director of Marsy's Law for All, an organization representing victims of crime.